 Areas of the UK which are good buys to try and buck the inevitable slow in house prices are those with big developments in the pipeline or which are under way already.

-Whilst London is a saturated market, areas such as the West Midlands and Birmingham in particular, offer the prospect of a good return on your money, with HS2 currently under construction, and the Commonwealth Games taking place leading to large scale regeneration, there are many high profile quality developments which are taking shape leading to people from the South East moving to the region for work and to live.
+Whilst London is a saturated market, areas such as the West Midlands and Birmingham in particular, offer the prospect of a good return on your money, with HS2 currently under construction, and major international athletics taking place in 2022 leading to large scale regeneration, there are many high profile quality developments which are taking shape leading to people from the South East moving to the region for work and to live.

 Manchester is also a hot spot with many new sky scrapers and a variety of employment opportunities in the media and engineering.